RedGreen-Android/RPN-Calculator/README.md

 Performs various operation, arithmetic, error and handling quit functionalities.

--The calculator uses standard input and standard output
+-The calculator uses User Input, button and Output textview.
+Toast msg invalid input

--implement the four standard arithmetic operators, expand to more
+-implement the four standard arithmetic operators " +, -, *, / " expand to more

--Exit when it receives a "q" command as CLI mimic, handles errors and recover gracefully
+-Exit when it receives a "q" command as CLI mimic (app terminates), handles errors and recover gracefully

 ### Example: INPUT/OUTPUT